Updated February 2021

 Healthy Chicken Alfredo Bake takes a classic 30 minute meal and puts a healthy, veggie packed twist on it.
 The veggies are blended and hidden in the sauce, which makes this chicken alfredo casserole simple, delicious, and better for you.
-You can feel good about serving your family this easy weeknight meal because it’s packed with cauliflower, whole milk, and veggie pasta, but your kids will be happy to be served it since the cheesy goodness makes it feel decadent.
+You can feel good about serving your family this easy weeknight meal because it’s packed with cauliflower, whole milk, and veggie pasta.
+Your kids will be happy to be served it since the cheesy goodness makes it feel decadent.
 Follow my tips below to making this healthy twist on a classic recipe .